Raychanan/ChatGPT-for-Translation/README.md

 ```
 --num_threads: The number of threads to use for translation (default: 5).
 --not_to_translate_people_names Whether or not to translate names in the text.
 This can be useful if you are translating academic texts.
 By default, names will be translated.
---keep_first_three_paragraphs Keep the first three paragraphs of the original text.
+--keep_first_two_paragraphs Keep the first three paragraphs of the original text.
 By default, false.
 --include_references By default, not to translate references.
 --only_process_this_file_extension For example, set only_process_this_file_extension="txt"
 ```